yannikkellerde/GNN_Hex/status.md

 ## Results and observations

 ### Agent performance
-- Slightly stronger than me thinking for ~10 seconds per move.
+- Around as strong as me thinking for ~10 seconds per move.
 (Agent takes only miliseconds, as it is not doing any search)
 - Stronger than the [android MoHex version](https://play.google.com/store/apps/details?id=com.game.hex&hl=en&gl=US) that thinks for ~3 seconds per move on my smartphone.
 - Weaker than MoHex 2.0 on my laptop thinking for ~10s per move.
 - Weaker than [https://cleeff.github.io/hex/](https://cleeff.github.io/hex/) which also does no search and moves amost instantly.